Overview

 Graduate employers

-Some of our recent graduates have gone on to work in British and overseas consultancies, design engineering firms, and website design companies.
-Some have set up their own consultancies with the expert support of the Royal Docks Centre for Sustainability or developed and marketed their project work with the support of our Petchey Centre for Entrepreneurship.
+Some of our recent graduates have gone on to work in British and overseas consultancies, product design engineering firms, and website design companies.
+Some have set up their own design consultancies with the expert support of the Royal Docks Centre for Sustainability or developed and marketed their project work with the support of our Petchey Centre for Entrepreneurship.

 Job roles

-Throughout the course, you will develop a comprehensive knowledge and professional portfolio, which is your gateway to a rewarding career.
+Throughout the course, you will develop a comprehensive knowledge and professional portfolio, which is your gateway to a rewarding product design career.
 This could be as a product or industrial designer, manufacturing or product engineer, digital fabricator, freelance designer, UX/UI designer, social designer or work in design management and strategy.

 Explore the different career options you can pursue with this degree and see the median salaries of the sector on our Career Coach portal.